Spinal Cord Stimulator Implant: Risks & Side Effects

 Some people experience ongoing discomfort at the surgical sites.
 You might feel persistent pain where the generator is implanted, as it can sometimes feel like a bulky object under your skin, especially if you are very thin.
 You may also feel tenderness along the path of the leads.
 While uncommon, your body can also have an allergic reaction to the device materials.
 These are important factors to consider when thinking about how a spinal cord stimulator might impact your daily life and comfort.

-Factors That Can Increase Your Risk
+What Factors Increase Your Risk of Complications?

 When considering a spinal cord stimulator, it’s important to remember that everyone’s situation is unique.
 Certain factors related to your health and medical history can influence both the success of the implant and the potential for complications.
 This is why a thorough evaluation with a pain management specialist is so critical.
 It’s not about finding reasons to say no; it’s about making sure the procedure is the safest and most effective option for you.